-The abstract submission site for the 9th annual Symposium on Advanced Wound Care (SAWC) Fall meeting (at Caesars Palace in Las Vegas, NV from October 20-22, 2017) is now open.
+The abstract submission site for the 9th annual Symposium on Advanced Wound Care (SAWC) Fall meeting (at Caesars Palace in Las Vegas, NV from October 20-22, 2017) is now closed.

 Abstract Presenter Guidelines